Ready to Buy a Home in Richmond, Williamsburg or Hampton Roads?

 Perhaps one of the greatest accomplishments in life is purchasing a first home.
 Consumers are more budget conscious than ever and want to make sure they are making smart choices when it comes to their hard earned money.
-Despite the fact that the current housing market in Hampton Roads is ideal for real estate novices, 1st time buyers are still nervous.
+Despite the fact that the current housing market in Virginia is ideal for real estate novices, 1st time buyers are still nervous.
 Before starting a home search with Erin, it’s important to understand the 8 steps in the buying process.
 Likewise, first time buyers can learn more about the key players involved in a real estate sale and their designated roles.
 For the seasoned home buyer, this is probably a good time to brush up on anything that has changed over the years!

 Step 1 – Prequalification

 Getting pre-qualified for a mortgage is step one of the process and necessary to complete prior to your first house-hunting appointment with the Melton Team.
 Just like any large purchase that requires a loan, it’s pivotal for a buyer to be financially prepared to act prior to finding a home.
 This information is equally important for your buyer’s agent to know.
 That way, your agent knows the price range of homes to show or suggest to you. >>>>> Read More >>>>>

 Step 2 – Hiring a buyer’s agent